Fighter of the Destiny: Synopsis

 In the beginning, there were three races; man, demons and beasts.
 A battle for supremacy happened between man and demons.
 Emperor Taizhong of Zhou passed on during this war and his wife took over as Empress.
 With the Astrolobe created by Zhou Dufu, she tried desperately to fight off the invading demonic army.
 Unfortunately, the race of man almost lost as the demon race managed to engaged the help of a Frost dragon.
 In desperation, the Empress sacrificed her young prince to the Astrolobe in order to draw the energies from the stars to fight the invading army and the dragon.
 Human clan won the battle, and the invading demonic army was forced to retreat back to their territory.

 Few years after the war, Xu Taizai took his granddaughter, Xu Yourong and search for treatment for her, as her Phoenix blood was going out of control, and thus slowly killing her.
 However, they were chased by demon assassins who wanted her life.
 Fortunately, they were rescued by a young boy, Chen Changsheng and his Senior Brother, Yu Ren, who were plucking medical herbs nearby.
 Changsheng was made aware that his blood is able to cure all poisons and illnesses.
 This is at the expenses of his own mortality.
 He saved her disregarding his own life and their fate was bonded then.
 Changsheng's master who adopted him, explained that he was destined to be unable to live past the age of 20 due to his blood.
 Unwilling to give up on his own destiny, he is determined to find the note left by Zhou Dufu, that is said to consist the way of changing one's destiny.
-However, the note resides in the Lingxu Pavillion, which has become a restricted location in Shendu City.
-The only chance for Chen Changsheng to reach the Lingxu Pavillion is to be in the first place in Imperial exam that is held only once in three years.
+However, the note resides in the Lingxu Pavilion, which has become a restricted location in Shendu City.
+The only chance for Chen Changsheng to reach the Lingxu Pavilion is to be in the first place in Imperial exam that is held only once in three years.
 Changsheng sets out for the capital to take the exam and thus begins the rise of a hero for Zhou Dynasty.